Arab activist says Norway warned him of potential Saudi threat

 A CIA assessment has blamed Prince Mohammed for ordering the killing, which Saudi officials deny.

-In a subsequent interview with Al Jazeera, Baghdadi said a large amount of his work over the past two years had focused on the rights situation in Saudi Arabia, particularly after Khashoggi’s killing.

-He said the Norwegian authorities had told him they would provide him with police protection in Oslo but had asked him not to travel.

-Reporting by Nerijus Adomaitis and Lefteris Karagiannopoulos in Oslo, Stephen Kalin in Riyadh, Jonathan Landay in Washington, writing by Gwladys Fouche, Editing by William Maclean
+Additional reporting by Stephen Kalin in Riyadh, Jonathan Landay in Washington, writing by Gwladys Fouche, Editing by William Maclean/Nick Tattersall